nicolai86/scaleway-terraform-demo/README.md

 Since we'll be using terraform with `remote-exec` we have to request a public IP via `dynamic_ip_required = true`.
 To accomodate the bundled installation scripts we'll packaged the entire setup into one terraform module called `consul`.

+Also note the use of the `connection` attribute to instruct terraform to use our jump host to connect to any consul instance.

 Now, lets use our new consul module:

 ```